-Barry Soper: 'It's better to be safe than sorry'
+Barry Soper: Deradicalising Kiwi terrorists: Better safe than sorry

 Where was Iain Lees-Galloway when he was needed?
-He surely has the mechanism to deal with the return of Isis fighter Mark Taylor who's been languishing in a North Syrian prison.
+He surely has the mechanism to deal with the return of Isis fighter and 'bumbling Jihadi' Mark Taylor, who's been languishing in a North Syrian prison.

 If he's not released, chances are he'll end up escaping through the rubble, as others have done, and will no doubt make his way back to New Zealand.

 He could become a "protected person" with a good argument, that if he returned to his adopted Islamic state he could find himself in a spot of bother.